keras-team/keras/docs/templates/preprocessing/image.md

     vertical_flip=False)
 ```

 Generate batches of tensor image data with real-time data augmentation.
+The data will be looped over (in batches) indefinitely.

 - __Arguments__:
     - __featurewise_center__: Boolean.
 Set input mean to 0 over the dataset.